Amiga support and maintenance software: Disk copiers

-During the 8 bit and 16/32 bit era, copying software was not considered illegal in many countries, and piracy was not perceived as being a crime by the users of home computers (usually young people).
-Commodore 64 and ZX Spectrum software was copied using cassette decks, while IBM PC, Atari 8-bit family, and Amiga software was copied using special programs called disk copiers which were engineered to copy any floppy disk surface byte by byte, often using special, efficient, and advanced techniques of programming and "Disk Track driving" to maintain Floppy Disk read/write head alignment.
+During the 8 bit and 16/32 bit era, copying software was not considered illegal in many countries, and piracy was not perceived as a crime by most users of home computers (usually young people).
+Commodore 64 and ZX Spectrum software was often copied using cassette decks, while IBM PC, Atari, and Amiga software was typically copied using special programs called disk copiers, both for speed and because especially self-booting floppies often used custom formats or hacks that could not be faithfully reproduced through file-by-file copying.
+Disk copiers were thus engineered to copy any floppy disk surface byte by byte, often using special, efficient, and advanced techniques of programming and "Disk Track driving" to maintain Floppy Disk read/write head alignment.

 In the early days of the Amiga platform, about 16 disk copiers were created in a short amount of time (1985–1989) that enabled copying Amiga floppy disks, including Nibbler, QuickNibble, ZCopier, XCopy/Cachet, FastCopier, Disk Avenger, Tetra Copy (which enabled the user to play Tetris while copying disks), Cyclone, Maverick, D-Copy, Safe II, PowerCopier, Quick Copier, Marauder II (styled as "Marauder //"), Rattle Copy, and BurstNibble.

-Many were legal in many countries until years later.
-These programs (for example, Marauder, X-Copy, and Nibbler) were then sold in packages complete with instructions, warranty, and EULA like other productivity software.
-Some floppy drives included LED track indicators to show if the disks were hacked by the original programmers to support up to track 82 of the disk.
+The legality of such programs was challenged in later years, in countries culturally close to the U.S., via PR campaigns, lobbying and legislation, but in their heyday, disk copiers (like Marauder, X-Copy, and Nibbler) were sold as boxed copies complete with instructions, warranty, and EULAs, like other productivity software.

 There were also copying solutions that included both hardware and software, like Super Card Ami II and Syncro Express I/II/III.

 DFC5 could only copy standard AmigaOS formatted disks for backup purposes; however, it multitasked inside of the Amiga Workbench GUI.

 X-COPY III, and later the final version, X-COPY Pro, were the most popular Amiga copy programs.
 They were capable of bit-by-bit copying, also called "nibbling".
 Although incapable of true multitasking, the programs were capable of taking advantage of Amiga configurations with multiple floppy drives; for instance, on Amiga systems with four floppy drives, X-COPY was capable of simultaneously copying from a source drive to three others.
 Coupled with excellent bit-by-bit replication capabilities, these features made X-COPY the de facto standard for copying floppy disks on the Amiga.

 Another popular copying program was D-COPY, by a Swedish group "D-Mob", which, in spite of some innovative features and better/faster copying routines, failed to gain dominance.